unyt-org/uix/docs/manual/11 Style and Themes.md

 You can use the `:host` selector to access the component root element (also when not using a shadow dom).

-For general global styles, you can add an `entrypoint.(s)css` file next to the `entrypoint.ts` file.
+If you need to apply styles to elements outside of a component, you can define general global styles in an `entrypoint.(s)css` file next to the `entrypoint.ts` file.

 ## Inline styles